OHDSI/RiskStratifiedEstimation/README.md

 Technology
 ============
-RiskStratifiedEstimation is an R package, combining functionality from the CohortMethod and the PatientLevelPrediction packages.
+RiskStratifiedEstimation is being developed in R.

 System Requirements
 ============